tygerbytes/runby-pace/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install runby_pace

 ## Usage

-TODO: Coming soon...
-When the class interfaces are fleshed out.
+I plan to craft better docs in the future, but for now the **specs** make for excellent class usage documentation: https://github.com/tygerbytes/runby-pace/tree/master/spec/runby_pace

+For a live front end written in **Rails**, see https://runbypace.com.
+It's code will be open-sourced as well, as soon as we can guarantee secure deployment.

+For an open-source example front end written in **Elm**, see https://github.com/tygerbytes/pacebyelm

+The CLI is still in its infancy, but the gem comes with a basic CLI/REPL (`bin/runbypace`)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` or `bin/runbypace` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/tygerbytes/runby-pace.

+Contribute front-end and CLI ideas at [@runbypace](https://twitter.com/runbypace).

 ## Acknowledgements